-The 2018 Division Outstanding Early Career Scientists Awards is awarded to Liran Goren for her application of physical principles implemented with solid mathematical rigour into models of wide application in the Earth-surface sciences.
+The 2018 Division Outstanding Early Career Scientist Award is awarded to Liran Goren for her application of physical principles implemented with solid mathematical rigour into models of wide application in the Earth-surface sciences.

 Liran Goren is one of the most talented and competent young researchers applying numerical models to the study of Earth surface processes globally.
 Her characteristic mathematically rigorous approach based on physical first principles is the product of an unconventional and non-linear career path that started in geophysics and the study of granular material flow, but has since concentrated on the study of landscape evolution through both forward and inverse numerical modelling of fluvial processes at the scale of mountain belts and even continents.